coolzoom/axiom/readme.md

 ## hotfix/x

 Hotfixes are branched from *default* and exist to fix small bugs that are detected in a release after it has been tagged in *default*.
 These branches are usually small and concise, and are merged back into *default* and *develop* once they are completed.
 They should never be new features.

+### todo
+- why the mediazz woulnt copy to win32zz folder?